VycSane/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. The 13-symbolic_link script creates a symbolic link to the ls command in the bin folder.

 15. The 14-copy_html script copies all html files in the current directory that are not in the parent directory or that are older to the parent directory.

+16. The 100-lets_move script moves every file that begins with an uppercase to the /tmp/u folder.